kdalanon/ChatGPT-AutoHotkey-Utility/README.md

 > [!CAUTION]
-> I will be archiving this repository sometime next month as I've created a significantly improved version of this application, rebuilt from scratch.
-It offers the same core features, but with the addition of the following:
+> Please switch to the new and improved [LLM AutoHotkey Assistant](https://github.com/kdalanon/LLM-AutoHotkey-Assistant) as it offers the following features:
 > - Type custom prompts manually
 > - Interactive Response Window - Chat, Copy, Retry, and see Chat History
 > - Auto-Paste functionality